Tim01010/picosrv/readme.md

 ## Usage

 ### Connecting to the wifi
-To use PicoHTTP you must first connect to your wifi.
+To use PicoSRV you must first connect to your wifi.

 ```py
 import wifi